-Each time you begin working with a new employee or client who is in a different time zone, discuss issues which may arise because of time differences.
-This is particularly important when it comes to arranging meetings, setting deadlines and any other time-sensitive communications.
+Each time you begin working with a new employee or client in a different time zone, discuss issues that may arise because of time differences.
+This is particularly important when arranging meetings, setting deadlines, and any other time-sensitive communications.
 You will need to decide whether to book the dates and times in your zone or theirs.

 If you are rarely going to meet with your clients or employees in person, it’s important to maintain regular communication.
 Otherwise, they will begin to feel left out of the loop.
 Schedule a Skype or Facetime call now and again so that your communications don’t become too depersonalized.

-If you own an online company and you are providing products, services, or both and your reach is global, your customers will need 24/7 access to your customer service team.
-If you’re a small business and you don’t have a call center, an easy and affordable way to get around this is with international call forwarding.
-You can give your customers virtual, toll-free international numbers that are local to them and the calls will be forwarded to the number of your choice at various times of the day.
+If you own an online company and provide products, services, or both and your reach is global, your customers will need 24/7 access to your customer service team.
+If you’re a small business and don’t have a call center, an easy and affordable way to get around is with international call forwarding.
+You can give your customers virtual, toll-free international numbers that are local to them, and the calls will be forwarded to the number of your choice at various times of the day.